-All tenth grade students will develop skills in responding, reading, listening, and analyzing literature.
-Short stories, novels, public speaking and poetry will be covered.
+All tenth-grade students will develop skills in responding, reading, listening, and analyzing literature.
+Short stories, novels, public speaking, and poetry will be covered.
 The essay as a form will be learned and demonstrated writing ability will be proven through multiple essay assignments.
-Remedial help is given to those students significantly below average in reading, writing, spelling, study skills

-Remedial help is given to those students significantly below average in reading, writing, spelling, study ski and test taking procedures.
+Remedial help is given to those students significantly below average in reading, writing, spelling, study skills and test taking procedures.